Somagachukwu/IMPACT-OF-FOOD-PRICES-ON-HEALTH-COMPARING-NIGERIA-AND-OTHER-AFRICAN-COUNTRIES-2017-2021-./README.md

 12. Algeria recorded the highest rate of employment in both the industry and service sector across all years

 ## Recommendations
-Based on the above observations, here are my humble recommendations.
+Based on the above observations, here are my humble recommendations:
 1. Enhance Agricultural Productivity and Efficiency Invest in Agricultural Technology: Support the adoption of climate-resilient crops, improved irrigation systems, and sustainable farming practices to increase yields and reduce production costs.
 Subsidize Inputs: Provide subsidies for seeds, fertilizers, and equipment to lower costs for farmers and stabilize food prices.